 I usually figure on about 4-5 lbs per 24 hour period.

-If you are in a hurry, you can place the frozen turkey in the sink full of cold water.
+If you are in a hurry, you can place the frozen turkey in a sink full of cold water.
 Change the water every 30 minutes (very important) until the turkey is thawed.
 For a 12 lb turkey that is completely frozen, you are looking at about 6 hours.

 My general rule of thumb for applying smoke is ½ of the estimated cook time.
 I expect a 12 lb turkey to take about 6-7 hours so I recommend applying smoke for about 3 to 3.5 hours.